 The NRC leases for land and buildings do not have renewal options or contingent rental restrictions.
-The joint lease for the headquarters office building with the FDA and the leases for the four regional office buildings have escalation clauses.
-The leases for the two remaining office buildings at headquarters, the warehouse, and the TTC do not have escalation clauses.
+The joint lease for the 3WFN office building with the FDA and the leases for the four regional office buildings have escalation clauses.
+The leases for the two remaining headquarters office buildings, the warehouse, and the TTC do not have escalation clauses.